bustle/ember-restless/README.md

 # Ember RESTless [![Build Status](https://travis-ci.org/endlessinc/ember-restless.png?branch=master)](https://travis-ci.org/endlessinc/ember-restless)

-RESTless is a lightweight data persistence library for Ember.js.
+RESTless is a lightweight data persistence library for Ember.js. (~3KB minified & gzipped)

 It is used to communicate with a remote persistence layer (such as a JSON API) and map that data between your client side JavaScript Ember application.